 - War and Memory

 With the assistance of a faculty advisor in the department, each student submits a rationale and a course plan during the fall semester of the junior year (PDF).
 The course plan must include four courses that can be clustered within the chosen theme.
 One of these four courses may be at the 100 level; one of these four must be at the 300 or 400 level.
 The theme must incorporate more than one geographic area.
-The Historian’s Craft course cannot be included in one’s thematic concentration.
+The Historian’s Craft course cannot be included in one’s Global Themes.

 - Fourth-year majors will not be admitted to 100-level courses, except with special permission from the department chair.